gpirescampos/go-key-gen/README.md

 ## Usage

-Please use to following snippet to use this package:
+Please use to following snippet to run this package:

 ```
 package main